emintz/ArduinoLib/RTOSAid/README.md

 the watchdog timer expires, FreeRTOS restarts the application.
 This means that the idle task **must** run periodically.

-FreeRTOS is a cooperative multitasking system, which means that tasks must periodically cede control.
-They can do this in several ways:
+FreeRTOS is a cooperative multitasking system, which means that the operating system cannot interrupt a running task.
+Instead, FreeRTOS switches between tasks when the running task cedes control.This means that tasks must periodically volunteer for preemption, wich they can do in several ways:

 1. Waiting, i.e. invoking
    [`vTaskDelay()`](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32/api-reference/system/freertos.html#_CPPv410vTaskDelayK10TickType_t),
    [`delay()`](https://www.arduino.cc/reference/en/language/functions/time/delay/),
    or a similar function
-2. Being suspended
+2. Suspending
 3. Waiting for a notification
 4. Waiting on a queue or timer
 5. Waiting on a hardware event such as a GPIO level change, or similar event